 It’s National Storytelling Week this week.
-It’s also the week my Mum turns 70 (gulp – how old does that make me?!).
+It’s also the week my Mum turns 70.
 I find that quite fitting.
-After all it was my Mum, like many mothers before her and since, who introduced me and my three sisters to the magic of stories.
+After all it was my mum, like many mothers before her and since, who introduced me and my three sisters to the magic of stories.

-My Mum – warm and squishy – her full bosom the perfect place to lay my sleepy head.
+Mum, full of warmth and love, her full bosom the perfect place to lay my sleepy head.
 Where her heart would beat reassuringly in my ear and her voice would resonate through her chest.
 I don’t remember the words but I remember the sweet echo of safety.

 She was full of creativity and love, surrounding herself with children and filling their little hearts up full.